hiben/SSMV/README.md

 Currently the application supports cross- and wall-eyed viewing for presenting the image pairs.
 Recently 'wiggle'-stereo was added where the images quickly alternate.
 The quality of the effect strongly depends on the image...
+A last option is now anaglyph stereo with configurable filter colors (well... red, green or blue on the one side...) and as a bonus you can save the anaglyph image to disk.

-Planned features: anaglyph-stereo, image scaling to fit window
+Planned features: image scaling to fit window

 current JAR Build